Information in English

 This goal is pursued not only by means of the annual congresses held by the IVBS, but also by various regional events which anyone interested is cordially invited to attend.

 The IVBS’s aim is to promote the uniform and correct application of the MKH.
 Therefore the 'Guidelines for the Application of the MCH' can be downloaded for free by clicking here as Adobe PDF-File.
-Some publications in English you can find here.
+We are pleased that for some time now a reference book on the subject of MKH is available in English.
+You can find some more relevant articles by different authors here.

 Here some more information you please feel free to download: